16 Outfit Mistakes That Make You Look Messy

 Pants that drag

 This one can be tricky, especially when you don’t have the time or budget to hem and re-hem pants based on every heel height in your closet.
 (And quite honestly, who does?)
 “The easiest way to look disheveled is to wear pants that drag on the floor,” says Ormand.
 “It’s an easy mistake to fix but one that can cost your appearance a lot if left alone.”
 Decide which shoes you’ll wear with a certain pair of pants most often, and bring them with you to the tailor.
 If you’re worried you might go too short, ask your tailor to leave a bit of room on the hem.
 That way, you can always drop it later.
-While you’re there, ask about these surprising clothing fixes a tailor can make.

 If you need to fix your hem for cheap in a pinch, using double-sided tape will do the trick.
 Fold up the pant leg at the necessary length and affix it with double-sided tape on the inside so it’s invisible to others.